 Understanding Invesco QQQ ETF

 Invesco is the ETF provider that created QQQ to track the Nasdaq-100 Index.
-Remember, an index just measures a subset of the stock market and is not an investment vehicle – an ETF may or may not track a specific index, but it is an investment vehicle that can be bought and sold on an exchange.
+An index just measures a subset of the stock market and is not an investment vehicle – an ETF may or may not track a specific index, but it is an investment vehicle that can be bought and sold on an exchange.

 So why is the Invesco QQQ ETF so popular?